 Climate change reduces the availability of food for small rodents in the winter, and lemming peaks occur less frequently and are not as large as before.

-The red fox is becoming more common in the North.
-Part of the reason is increased human activity in the mountains and the fact that more reindeer die on their winter pastures for various reasons (including changes in winter climate).
+The red fox is becoming more common in the north.
+Part of the reason is increased human activity in the mountains and the fact that more reindeer are dying on their winter pastures for various reasons (including changes in climate).
+More reindeer carcasses provide better food access for scavengers such as the red fox.

-More reindeer carcasses provide better access to food for scavengers like the red fox.
-The red fox is larger and stronger than the arctic fox and drives it away from both food and dens.
+The red fox is larger and stronger than the Arctic fox and drives it away from both food and dens.
+Red foxes have even been observed killing Arctic foxes.

 Photo: Ice on the ground: Jan Erik Knutsen, dead reindeer: Rolf A. Ims, dead lemming: Rolf A. Ims, red fox: Geir Vie, and arctic fox: Laurent Demongin.